mimiframework/Mimi.jl/docs/src/howto/howto_5.md

 ```

 ----
-#### As a concrete example, one may wish to replace the FUND model's climate module with a different one, say FAIR, and make new conections between the two:
+#### For example, one may wish to replace the FUND model's climate module with a different one, such as FAIR:

-We will soon publish a notebook explaining all the steps for this coupling, but for now we focus on this as an example of resetting the time dimension.
-The default FUND runs from 1950 to 3000 with 1 year timesteps, and FAIR runs from 1765 to 2500 with 1 year timesteps.
-Thus, our new model will run from 1765 to 2500 with 1 year timesteps, with FAIR running the whole time (acessing backup parameter values when FUND is not running) and then with FUND  kicking in in 1950 and running to 2500, connected appropriately to FAIR.
+For the purposes of this guide we focus on the first step of such modification.
+Since FUND runs yearly from 1950 to 3000 and FAIR yearly from 1765 to 2500, our modified model will need to run yearly from 1950 to 1765.

 We start with FUND
 ```